Joe Patterson (California politician): Early life and education

 Patterson was born in Napa, California where he graduated from Napa High School.
 He earned a Bachelor of Arts (BA) in government from California State University, Sacramento.
 He was admitted to the post-graduate Jesse M. Unruh Assembly Fellowship where he began working in the State Legislature.

 Career

 Patterson was elected to the Rocklin City Council in November 2016.
 In December 2018, he was appointed by the city's council as the city's mayor for 2019.
 He was re-elected as a councilmember in November 2020.
 Patterson has been the executive director of the California Gaming Association, treasurer for the Rocklin Public Safety Foundation and a member of the Rocklin Area Chamber of Commerce.

 In January 2022, Patterson announced his campaign for the 5th State Assembly district to replace retiring Assemblymember Frank Bigelow.
 He placed second in June nonpartisan blanket primary.
 Patterson resigned from the Rocklin City Council in June in order focus on his campaign for the State Assembly.
 He won the November general election against Democrat Rebecca Chenoweth and took office on December 5, 2022.

 Personal life

-Patterson lives in the Whitney Ranch area of Rocklin with his wife Colleen and their four children.
+Patterson lives in the Whitney Ranch area of Rocklin with his family including four children.